JorgeMBO/InbreedingAndDNA/README.md

 # InbreedingAndDNA
 This code is a simplification of DNA.
 It simulates breeding, mutations, and inbreeding thanks to a family tree.
 It connects DNA to specific attributes and its highly scalable.
+Furthermore a Genetic Algorithm is applied.
+This is a WORK IN PROGRESS.

 # Dog Class